-Along with Instagram, Facebook and Pinterest are the platforms retailers should focus their attention.
+Along with Instagram, Facebook and Pinterest are the platforms retailers should focus their attention on.
 60% of Instagram users report that they find new products and 75% take action.
 Social shopping is a popular trend that retailers cannot ignore.

 4. Retargeting Ads

 When visitors come to your site looking for a specific item and find it but don’t buy it, what is a retailer to do?
 Your best bet is to serve dynamic retargeted ads.
 From Facebook to Google, the infrastructure enables marketers to follow shoppers wherever they go.
-By serving an ad featuring images of the same product it keeps your store top of mind and provides a clickable link back to your page.
+By serving an ad featuring images of the same product you keep your store top of mind and provide a clickable link back to your page.

 Since Google launched its remarketing platform, businesses are taking full advantage and increasing their conversions 300-400% plus.Crazy Egg